Is your Performance Feedback Process Meeting your Expectations?

 One way to address this problem is to start the performance feedback discussion with the Career Goals discussion.
 This will send a strong message to your employees about the importance you place on his/her career and future with the organization.
 This is something that they will want to discuss with you.
 This can also change how they feel about the value of your performance feedback process.

 In most organizations, a considerable amount of time and effort is invested in their performance feedback process.
 It makes sense to give some thought about how these existing processes can be changed for the better.
-The upcoming webinar, Providing Effective Feedback to Employees on all Performance Levels sponsored by HRDQ-U, will help you understand how your performance feedback process can be improved to help your organization get the most out of this critical investment in your employees.
+The upcoming webinar, Providing Effective Feedback to Employees on all Performance Levels, hosted by HRDQ-U, will help you understand how your performance feedback process can be improved to help your organization get the most out of this critical investment in your employees.

-Written by Peter Garber
+Peter R. Garber

 More HRDQ-U Blog Posts